April 7 is World Health Day, a global health awareness day celebrated every year under the sponsorship of the World Health Organization (WHO).

-With that in mind, we decided to turn our minds to some ancient Feng Shui tips, disgusting drinks, potions, Irish superstitions, and remedies for you to consider while contemplating your health.
+With that in mind, we decided to turn our minds to some ancient Irish cures for varying ailments to improve your health.

 Shakespeare’s witches, with their "Eye of newt, and toe of frog”, could well have been related to some of our Irish ancient ancestors if some of these remedies are to be believed.
 From healing dead hands, hair clippings, ancient Feng Shui and disgusting drinks and potions, ancient Irish superstitions and remedies were certainly strange.